-As if waking up in a post-apocalyptic world, vinyl’s revived form remains pretty well unchanged even though its surroundings are startlingly unfamiliar.
+As if waking up in a post-apocalyptic world, vinyl’s revived form remains pretty well unchanged despite its surroundings being startlingly unfamiliar amidst Bluetooth turntables and online album shopping.

-A music subscription service was once essentially a means of acquiring new records without rooting around the shops, but the ubiquity of music and easy access to information on the internet means mailing out 7-inch singles of the top 10 isn’t really a steady business model any more.
+A music subscription service was once essentially a means of acquiring new albums without rooting around the record stores, but the ubiquity of music and easy access to information on the internet means mailing out 7-inch singles of the top 10 isn’t really a steady business model any more.

 Or is it?
-There are now more vinyl subscription services on the market than you might think.
+While the pandemic was hard for many of them, there are still more vinyl subscription services on the market than you might think.
 And they all share one aspect, whether it be mixing LPs with food or wine, pressing exclusive records or playing the role of record store manager-cum-sonic-guru: these are all services you can’t replicate simply by clicking through “related artists” on Spotify.

 Wax & Stamp (UK)